 Similar to natural lakes and rivers, these manmade impoundments harbor staging bass in shallow water.

 You can locate prespawn staging bass in the feeder creeks of lowland reservoirs.
-Normally when the fish are going up the creeks they are picking out the little flat shallow gravel and mixed rock points.
+Normally, when the fish are going up the creeks, they pick out the little flat shallow gravel and mixed rock points.

 During the winter, lowland impoundment bass seek shelter on the deeper ledges of the creek channel.
 Prespawn bass move up from the ledges to the sloping secondary points mixed with gravel and rocks where bass stage at depths of 3 to 8 feet.
 The prime secondary points are those near gravel and sandy banks where the bass eventually move in to build their nests.

 Spring Bass Fishing Highland Reservoirs

 Major feeder creeks become prime targets in any search for prespawn bass staging on deep, clear highlands reservoirs.

 Look for a good prespawn bass fishing point that runs out and has cover, such as cedar trees, pole timber, big boulders, or anything else bass can move up to and stage on.
 Don’t overlook the cedar trees, any other wood cover, or rocks because that type of cover can draw heat from the sun and any time the fish has the ability to pull up on the cover and get a little heat is a key to catching those staging fish.